Environmental guidance for your business in Northern Ireland & Scotland

 Clean Development Mechanism (CDM) and Joint Implementation (JI) projects can offer a range of business opportunities including:

-The Environment Agency is responsible for the approval of CDM and JI projects made after 1 June 2011.
-CDM and JI projects must be established in accordance with the procedures and processes given by the United Nations Framework Convention on Climate Change (UNFCCC).
+The Environment Agency is responsible for the approval of CDM and JI projects.
+The projects must be established in accordance with the procedures and processes given by the United Nations Framework Convention on Climate Change (UNFCCC).
 If a methodology does not exist for a project type, a new methodology can be developed and submitted to the UNFCCC.

 UNFCCC: List of approved methodologies